PowerDNS/pdns/docs/backends/generic-mysql.rst

 * Launch name: ``gmysql``

 .. warning::
   If using MySQL  with 'slave' support enabled in PowerDNS you **must** run MySQL  with a table engine that supports transactions.
 In practice, great results are achieved with the 'InnoDB' tables.
 PowerDNS will silently function with non-transaction aware MySQLs but at one point this is going to harm your database, for example when an incoming zone transfer fails.

 .. warning::
-  While it is possible to run the Generic MySQL backend on top of MySQL views, we have received several reports of this causing performance problems and memory leaks.
+  While it is possible to run the Generic MySQL/MariaDB backend on top of MySQL/MariaDB views, we have received several reports of this causing performance problems and memory leaks.
 Please know that when reporting problems when running PowerDNS on top of a modified schema, our open source support